Leave a Legacy for the Valley

 Richard and Nathalie Woodbury of Shutesbury

-These visionary gifts helped Kestrel Land Trust grow from an idea in 1970 to a broad-based organization that has conserved close to 20,000 acres with our conservation partners.
+These visionary gifts helped Kestrel Land Trust grow from an idea in 1970 to an accredited regional land trust that has protected more than 20,000 acres with our conservation partners.
 You can help ensure a legacy of land conservation in the Valley by including Kestrel in your estate plans today.
 Thank you!